dell/csm-docs/content/docs/csidriver/release/powermax.md

 ## Release Notes - CSI PowerMax v2.4.0

 > Note: Starting from CSI v2.4.0, Only Unisphere 10.0 REST endpoints are supported.
+It is mandatory that Unisphere should be updated to 10.0.

 ### New Features/Changes
 - Online volume expansion for replicated volumes.